Scalextrix/SolarCoin-Raspberry-Pi-Node/Create-a-Pi-Node.md

 > listen=1            ** if you want a fullnode that listens for connections **

-Hit CTRL+D to save the file:
+Hit CTRL+X, Y and Enter to save the file:

 > cd